Euchrysops barkeri

 Euchrysops barkeri, the Barker's smoky blue or Barker's Cupid, is a butterfly of the family Lycaenidae.

+Description

+The wingspan is 26–32 mm for males and 27–33 mm for females.
+Adults are on wing year-round, but are most common from November to July in South Africa.

+Habitat and behavior

 It is found in South Africa, Zimbabwe, Mozambique and from Sierra Leone to Tanzania.
 In South Africa it is found from the East Cape along the KwaZulu-Natal coast and in Limpopo province.

-The wingspan is 26–32 mm for males and 27–33 mm for females.
-Adults are on wing year-round, but are most common from November to July in South Africa.
+Life cycle

+The female oviposits at the stem of Sphenostylis angustifolia (Fabaceae).
+The egg is pale sky-blue wih a sparkling pearlescent lustre.

 The larvae feed on Crotalaria and Rhynchosia species and Vigna unguiculata.